lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 > **Did you know?**
 Unlocking a Diamond Arena Exclusive item for purchase only needs to be done once per Season.
 Even if you finish at a lower Tier in subsequent weeks, you may still purchase the items you unlocked previously.

 On the Diamond Arena page, tap `Dress Up` to coordinate three outfits based on the Weekly Theme.
-You compete with other stylists based on the combined Styling Power of all three outfits combined.
+You compete with other stylists based on the Styling Power of all three outfits combined.
 Your combined Styling Power is also known as your *Competence*.

 You can see your current Competence and the Competence of your competitors listed beneath Tier Position.
 Your Competence updates in real time, so any upgrades you make to your Styling Power - such as changing any of your three outfits or upgrading your Designer's Reflections - will be updated automatically in your Competence score.

 `add image competence`

 To challenge a stylist, tap on any of the 3 profile pictures at the bottom of the home page.
 Challenge stylists with a higher Tier Position than you to increase your own Tier Position.
-If you win, you will swap Tier Positions with the stylist you challenged; if you lose, your Tier Position will remain the same.
-You will receive the Diamond Arena currency *Flower of Odes* whether you win or lose, but you will earn a few more for winning.
+If you challenge a stylist and win, you will swap Tier Positions with the stylist you challenged; if you challenge a stylist and lose, your Tier Position will remain the same.
+You will receive the Diamond Arena currency *Flower of Odes* whether you win or lose.
 You can also tap the `Refresh` button to swap out the 3 stylists at the bottom of the page for 3 new ones.

 `add image challenge rank up`

 When other stylists challenge and defeat you, your Tier Position will decrease.
 Remember: you unlock Diamond Arena Exclusives based on the Tier you *finish* the week in, so keep an eye on your Tier Position throughout the week to make sure you don't dip below the required Tier.
-You have the entire Season to buy the Exclusive set pieces, so even if you can't reach the required Tier right away, you should still compete to collect Flowers of Odes and increase your Styling Power to eventually compete in the higher Tiers.
+You have the entire season to buy the Exclusive set pieces, so even if you can't reach the required Tier right away, you should still compete to collect Flowers of Odes and increase your Styling Power to eventually compete in the higher Tiers.

 #### How to Collect Designer's Reflections from the Diamond Arena: